jcblemai/haiti-mass-ocv-campaign/README.md

 ## TODO

 ### Calibration
   - Demographic stochasticity ?
   - Beta Drop to match the drop with two beta ?
-  - *Get a more realistic reporting rate.*

 ### Forecast and results
-  - Why isn't the first value of the dataframe the same between q05 and q95
-  - Why all simulation begins at 0 ?
-    -> probably because the first day of reporting is really not taken into account (is a saturday, so 1/7 cases less.that week.)
-      - Move 1 day ? yes but may disrupt some reporting.
-But this date is not good because begining of saturday, should be end.
-      - For now ignore first data point

-    -> I and A seems fine. but B is strange, I should correct it.Oh
   - Better mobility ?
-  - *Investigate starting parameters ro improve artinonite*, especially reporting ?
-Javier says 97% is fine, better calibrated than anything
   - *Get better Ouest by calibrating*
-  - *Make use of CDC case definiation information ?*
-  -> Tomorrow relaunch better calibrations